Maszyny do recyklingu PET: Kompleksowy Przewodnik Kupującego 2026

 Jaka jest różnica między recyklingiem PET w chłodnej i gorącej wodzie?

 Cold-wash PET recycling rinses flake at ambient water temperature and produces flake suitable for low-spec fiber and strapping.
-Hot-wash PET recycling adds a 80–90 °C caustic bath with 1–3 % NaOH plus a friction washer, removing hot-melt glue, oils, and surface contamination.
-Hot wash is required for fiber-grade flake selling above USD 950/t, and is the gating step for food-grade rPET pellet.
-Power and water consumption roughly double when hot wash is added; revenue per ton rises 35–55 %, so payback on the hot-wash module typically lands at 14–22 months.
+Hot-wash PET recycling adds an 80–90 °C caustic bath with 1–3 % NaOH plus a friction washer, removing hot-melt glue, oils, and surface contamination.
+Hot wash is required for higher-grade fiber flake and is the gating step for food-grade rPET pellet.
+Power and water consumption roughly double when hot wash is added, but the higher output value usually justifies it.

 Jakie maszyny do recyklingu PET o jakiej pojemności potrzebuję?